scateu/pybombs-mirror/README.md

 ## 030-replace-recipes.sh

- Replace URLs in `recipes/` directory using `recipes-mirror-replacement.urls`, then you can publish this directory.o
+ Replace URLs in `recipes/` directory using `recipes-mirror-replacement.urls`, then you can publish this directory to your users.

 ## Mirror Usage